Privately held company

-A privately held company (or simply a private company) is a company whose shares and related rights or obligations are not offered for public subscription or publicly negotiated in the respective listed markets but rather the company's stock is offered, owned, traded, exchanged privately, or over-the-counter.
-In the case of a closed corporation, there are relatively few shareholders or company members.
-Related terms are a closely held corporation, unquoted company, and unlisted company.
+A privately held company (or simply a private company) is a company whose shares and related rights or obligations are not offered for public subscription or publicly negotiated in their respective listed markets.
+Instead, the company's stock is offered, owned, traded or exchanged privately, also known as "over-the-counter".
+Related terms are unlisted organisation, unquoted company and private equity.